Rolwaling and Lapche valley

 Trekking Routes and Itineraries of Rolwaling Region of Gaurishankar

-The trekking routes in Rolwaling are mostly similar except Lapche Valley trek route.
+The trekking routes in Rolwaling are mostly similar except for the Lapche Valley trek route.
 Please check the itinerary of different treks in the Gaurishankar area.

 1. Rolwaling Valley Trek Itinerary (9 Days from Kathmandu to Kathmandu)